 Ahh, the beauty of refined DSP programming code.
 ‘Tis a blessed thing indeed, to have such a powerful, effective tool, and not be heavily taxed by a demanding, unforgiving governor for having said tool.
 These wonderful agents of vocal-track care, sit gracefully and gently within your DAW and require no more than a pauper’s portion of your system’s CPU and memory.

-I want to emphasize that I award 5 Stars to SPL for this magnificent set of DeEssers.
+I want to emphasize that I award 4 out of 5 Stars to SPL for this magnificent set of DeEssers.
 Upon first glance, these plug-ins may seem to occupy a fairly expensive retail space; however, the worthy results they can produce are appreciable.
 The SPL Dual Band hardware DeEsser retails in the USA for $399.
-With this price in view, the software counterpart suddenly becomes much more affordable; all things relative.
+With this price in view, the software counterpart suddenly becomes much more affordable; all things being relative.
 I suspect that any serious engineer (professional or enthusiast) will greatly appreciate these tools whenever transparent, inconspicuous sibilance-taming is required.
 One of the “polishing” touches that take a decent mix up into the Pro category are even, well-balanced vocal tracks, free of piercing “Essess” or “PPoPPing Plosives”.
 SPL DeEssers most certainly take care of the former.
-You have Brother Charles’ word on that.

 Brother Charles is a freelance writer, Gospel music artist and minister.
 Charles had been a professional touring musician during the nineties; working primarily as a lead guitarist in the Canadian country music industry.
 Brother Charles is also involved with music production and quality home recording.